Darsheel Safary wishes 'Taare Zameen Par' co-star Aamir Khan on his birthday | www.lokmattimes.com

 Darsheel Safary wishes 'Taare Zameen Par' co-star Aamir Khan on his birthday

-Actor Darsheel Safary, on Tuesday, extended heartfelt wishes to actor Aamir Khan on his 58th birthday.
-Taking to Instagram, ...
+Mumbai (Maharashtra) [India], March 14 : Actor Darsheel Safary, on Tuesday, extended heartfelt wishes to actor Aamir Khan on ...

 Taking to Instagram, Darsheel shared a throwback picture on his story which he captioned, "Happy Birthday, Aamir Uncle."